-The Astronomy Genealogy Project (AstroGen) will list as many as possible of the world's astronomers with their academic parents (also known as thesis advisors, supervisors, directors, or guides) and enable the reader to trace both academic ancestors and descendants.
+The Astronomy Genealogy Project (AstroGen) will list as many as possible of the world's astronomers with their academic parents (also known as thesis advisors, supervisors, promotors, directors, or guides) and enable the reader to trace both academic ancestors and descendants.
 It will be similar to the highly successful Mathematics Genealogy Project.
 The MGP, which has been in operation since 1996, now contains the names of more than 235,000 “mathematicians.”
 These include many physicists and astronomers, as well as practitioners of related sciences.
 Mitchel Keller, the director of the MGP, has generously shared information about that project, and the American Astronomical Society (AAS) will host AstroGen, a project of the AAS Historical Astronomy Division, on its website.

 Another benefit of the Project is that it will enable historians and sociologists of science to gather a great deal of information about the community of those who have earned doctorates with astronomy-related theses.

 Although the results are not yet visible, a small group of us, the “AstroGen Team,” has been working on developing the Project.
-We have entered more than 23,000 astronomy-related dissertations into a temporary database, taking advantage of the fact that many universities and some countries have posted such information—even the full dissertations—online.
+We have entered more than 27,000 astronomy-related dissertations into a temporary database, taking advantage of the fact that many universities and some countries have posted such information—often the full dissertations—online.
 We are working on our list of universities that have granted doctorates, and we are dealing with questions regarding what information to list when AstroGen takes its place on this website in a format somewhat similar to that of the MGP.

 As of 5 December 2018 we have nearly complete lists of modern doctorates, from 1853 through mid-2018, of astronomy-related doctorates awarded by the following countries: